Beth Holloway

 Elizabeth Ann Holloway (née Reynolds; born 1960) is an American speech pathologist and motivational speaker.
-She became widely known in the international media after her teenage daughter, Natalee, disappeared while she was on a high school graduation trip to Aruba in 2005.

-Following her daughter's disappearance, Holloway became a speaker on the topic of personal safety.
+She became widely known in the international media after her teenage daughter, Natalee, disappeared while going on a high school graduation trip to Aruba in 2005.
+Subsequently, Holloway became a speaker on the topic of personal safety.
 She founded the International Safe Travels Foundation—to educate the public to help them travel more safely— and the Natalee Holloway Resource Center to aid families of missing persons.

 Background

 Early life and education

-Holloway was born Elizabeth Ann Reynolds and raised in the town of Pine Bluff, Arkansas to parents Ann (née Nichols) and Paul Mundell Reynolds.
+Holloway was born Elizabeth Ann Reynolds and raised in Pine Bluff, Arkansas to parents Ann (née Nichols) and Paul Mundell Reynolds.
 She later lived and worked in Tennessee.
-She received her bachelor's degree in speech pathology with a minor in special education from University of Arkansas at Little Rock.
+She received her bachelor's degree in speech pathology with a minor in special education from the University of Arkansas at Little Rock.
 She continued her studies at Arkansas State University in Jonesboro, where she received a master's degree in speech pathology.

 Personal life

-Beth Reynolds married college classmate David Holloway and settled in Jackson, Mississippi.
+Beth Reynolds married college classmate Dave Holloway and settled in Clinton, Mississippi.
 They had a daughter Natalee Ann, who was born in Memphis, Tennessee in 1986, and a younger son Matthew.
 After the couple divorced in 1993, she raised her two children on her own.
 In 2000, Holloway married George "Jug" Twitty, an Alabama businessman, and moved with her children to Mountain Brook, Alabama.
 On December 29, 2006, Jug Twitty began divorce proceedings, stating the two have "such a complete incompatibility of temperament that the parties can no longer live together."
-Beth now lives in Birmingham, Alabama with her son Matthew.
+Beth now lives in Birmingham, Alabama with her son Matthew and became grandmother of Matthew's daughter in 2015.